-Mother did not make such an adjustment of circumstances that would ready herself for Azalaya's return.
-Tenn.
+Mother has failed to ready herself for Kaniel's return and still has not fully resolved Tenn.
 Code Ann. § 36-1-113(i)(1).
-Mother did not maintain regular visitation and has not otherwise established a meaningful relationship with Azalaya.
+Mother's visitation was her criminal charges. suspended due to her behavior.
+She has not otherwise established a meaningful relationship with Kaniel.
 Tenn.
 Code Ann. § 36-1-113(i)(3), (4).
-Meanwhile, Azalaya is in a home with relatives who wish to adopt her and her sibling.
-A change of caretakers at this point would be emotionally detrimental to Azalaya, who exhibited signs of regression following visitation and expressed a desire to stop visitation with Mother.
+Meanwhile, Kaniel is in a home with relatives who wish to adopt him and his sibling.
+A change of caretakers at this point would be emotionally detrimental to Kaniel, who expressed a desire to stay with Petitioners.
 Tenn.
 Code Ann. § 36-1-113(i)(5).
-Testimony established that Mother hit Azalaya's sibling on occasion and exposed him to her sexual activity.
+Testimony established that Mother hit Kaniel on occasion and exposed him to her sexual activity.
 Tenn.
 Code Ann. § 36-1-113(i)(6).
-Questions remain as to Mother's ability to provide a safe and stable home for Azalaya.
+Questions remain as to Mother's ability to provide a safe and stable home for Kaniel.
 Tenn.
 Code Ann. § 36-1-113(i)(7).
 Mother admitted that she was not taking medication for her anxiety and depressive disorders and was not currently under the care of a therapist.
 Tenn.
 Code Ann. § 36-1-113(i)(8).
-Azalaya should be permitted to achieve permanency in her current placement with her family.
-With all of the above considerations in mind, we conclude that there was in the best interest of Azalaya.
+Kaniel should be permitted to achieve permanency in his current placement with his family.
+With all of the above considerations in mind, we conclude that there was clear and convincing evidence to establish that termination of Mother's parental rights was in the best interest of Kaniel.